 1 tablespoon sherry vinegar

 Heat oil in heavy-bottomed deep pot.
 Sauté onions and carrots over medium heat until onions begin to color, about 10 to 15 minutes.
 Add garlic, and sauté for 30 seconds.
 Add fresh mushrooms, and cook until they begin to release liquid, about 5 to 10 minutes.
 Raise heat and add barley; sauté until it begins to color (this didn’t really happen for me, because the mushroom liquid was still sloshing about).
 Add broth, sherry and tomato paste.
-Drain porcinis and finely chop; strain mushroom-soaking liquid to remove any grit and add to pot along with the reconstituted mushrooms.
-Season with salt and pepper, and simmer for about 40 minutes, until barley is tender.
+Scoop the porcinis out of their soaking liquid (hang onto the liquid) and finely chop them.
+Strain the soaking liquid to remove any grit and add both this liquid and the chopped porcinis to pot.
+Season with salt and pepper, and simmer for about 40 minutes, until grains area tender.
 Stir in sherry vinegar; adjust seasonings and serve.